reginadiana/rentalcars/README.md

 $ rails routes -g <name of controller>
 ```

-## Solving problems
+## Solving problems :exclamation:

-Go to my [issues](https://github.com/Diana-ops/treina-dev-turma-3/issues) for to see how I resolved some problems in development project.
+Go to my [issues](https://github.com/Diana-ops/rental-cars-treina-dev-1/issues) for to see how I resolved some problems in development project.

 ## Licence :trident: